Grooming the yellow horse back to white

 - Don’t be afraid to bang the tail, if it’s appropriate for your discipline.
 This removes the super icky stained parts.
 You might notice a huge difference with just an inch or so.
 For directions on banging a horse’s tail, read this.

-How to get that yellow out!
+How to get that yellow out of your horse!

 - Curry like there’s no tomorrow.
 And then curry some more.